Profitrocket AI Launches Airdrop Alongside Exclusive 3-Month ICO Presale

-(MENAFN- Zex PR Wire) Provo, UT, United States, 25th September 2023, ZEX PR WIRE , ProfitRocket AI, a pioneer in the cryptocurrency market, is set to launch a groundbreaking ICO Presale.
-This first-of-its-kind initiative, accompanied by an alluring Airdrop event, introduces an innovative, AI-powered, fully automated crypto investment fund.
+(MENAFN- GlobeNewsWire - Nasdaq) Provo, UT, Sept.
+25, 2023 (GLOBE NEWSWIRE) -- This first-of-its-kind initiative, accompanied by an alluring Airdrop event, introduces an innovative, AI-powered, fully automated crypto investment fund.

 Offering an equal and transparent investment platform, ProfitRocket AI stands at the cusp of transforming digital currency investment.